 Isolation is Critical to Flattening the Curve

-An ideal situation allows you and the person you're caring for to be physically distanced and separated.
+An ideal situation allows you and the person you’re caring for to be physically distanced and separated.
 There are challenges.
 However, those can be addressed and turned into optimal protection zones, even in the smallest of areas.
-For instance, if you have a one-bedroom apartment, the COVID infected person or persons, should shelter in place in this room.
-Making adjustments like this may disrupt the ordinary functionality of your home; however, it is vital to have a barrier between yourself and the ones you are offering care.
-Remember, you are not to enter this room, and they should not leave the room unless it's necessary.
-If you have pets, they should be left out of the room, and not allowed to go back and forth, as hard as it may be, it reduces the exposure between yourself and others in your household who are not sick.
+If you have a one-bedroom apartment, the COVID-infected person or persons should shelter in place in this room.
+Making adjustments like this may disrupt the ordinary functionality of your home.
+However, it is vital to have a barrier between yourself and the ones you are offering care.
+Remember, you are not to enter this room, and they should not leave the room unless it’s necessary.
+If you have pets, they should be left out of the room, and not allowed to go back and forth.
+As hard as it may be, it reduces the exposure between yourself and others in your household who are not sick.

 Keep Cleaning Supplies and Masks On-Hand

-Face-masks that cover both the nose and mouth.
-There are a variety of masks, ranging from surgical, and home-improvement masks, or even masks you may wear while outdoors working in your yard.
+Face masks cover both the nose and mouth.
+There are a variety of masks, ranging from surgical, and home-improvement masks.
+Even masks you may wear while outdoors working in your yard.
 Doctors point out that a surgical mask makes for the best usage while at home.
 However, due to shortages, scarves tied securely around the face are acceptable.
 Bleach, hand sanitizer, laundry detergent, bar soap or liquid, latex, or nitrile rubber gloves are also ideal to have in your kit.
-These are critical items you should use when entering a sick room to do laundry (use hot water along with soap, cleaning surfaces, and for washing, bedding to optimize the sterilization process).
+These are critical items you should use when entering a sick room to do laundry.
+Use hot water along with soap, cleaning surfaces, and for washing, and bedding to optimize the sterilization process.

-You want to make sure the person or persons who are in the designated isolation room have their supply of disinfecting supplies, from wipes, paper towels, soap, and warm water.
+You want to make sure the person or persons who are in the designated isolation room have their supply of disinfecting supplies.
+This includes wipes, paper towels, soap, and warm water.

-If the person or persons you're caring for must leave their designated safe room for any reason, they must wear a mask or something that securely covers their mouth and nose.
+If the person or persons you’re caring for must leave their designated safe room for any reason, they must wear a mask or something that securely covers their mouth and nose.
 They should only leave the area if they do not have access to a restroom dedicated solely for their use.
-Wearing glasses or goggles can also help prevent droplets acting as another barrier in the event someone who is sick, unexpectedly sneezes, or coughs, which can both send contaminated airborne droplets out, and potentially infect others.
+Wearing glasses or goggles can also help prevent droplets from acting as another barrier in the event someone is sick.
+Especially when someone unexpectedly sneezes, or coughs.
+This can both send contaminated airborne droplets out, and potentially infect others.

-You'll want to have either rubber or latex gloves available whenever you enter the sickroom, for cleaning.
+You’ll want to have either rubber or latex gloves available whenever you enter the sick room, for cleaning.
 Remember this, everything a sick person touches has the potential to be a point of contamination, and you are trying to always have barriers in place to prevent the spread.
-You'll want to clean everything in your home that the infected person may have placed their hands, using warm soapy water, or a do it yourself bleach and water solution.
+You’ll want to clean everything in your home where the infected person may have placed their hands, using warm soapy water, or a do-it-yourself bleach and water solution.
 Suggestion for the bleach and water, use five tablespoons of bleach per gallon of water.

 Make it a habit to wash your hands regularly with warm soap and water and to not touch your face, mouth, eyes, or nose.